Miroredrpo/Macro-Pad/README.md

 #  MacroPad

-**MacroPad** is a 4by4 keyboard which uses hotswappable mechanichal switches and uses a micro-controller so that it can be used a strem deck as well as the indivisual keys are programmable manually in the firmware folder
+**MacroPad** is a 4by4 keyboard which uses hotswappable mechanical switches and uses a micro-controller so that it can be used a stream deck as well as the indivisual keys are programmable manually in the firmware folder
 ---

 ##  Overview

-**MacroPad** is a 4by4 keyboard which uses hotswappable mechanichal switches and uses a micro-controller so that it can be used a strem deck as well as the indivisual keys are programmable manually in the firmware folder
+**MacroPad** is a 4by4 keyboard which uses hotswappable mechanical switches and uses a micro-controller so that it can be used a stream deck as well as the indivisual keys are programmable manually in the firmware folder

 ## PCB design :